diyhue/diyHue/.github/ISSUE_TEMPLATE/feature_request.md

 - [x] This is a checked box.

 3. Comments
-A block of test beginning with < !-- and ending with -- > is a comment.
+A block of text beginning with < !-- and ending with -- > is a comment.
 You will see these throughout the issue template.
 Make sure you do not type your comments between these characters or we will not be able to see what you wrote!